turanszkij/WickedEngine/README.md

 5. If you want to create an UWP application, #define WINSTORE_SUPPORT preprocessor for the whole implementing project and link against the WickedEngine_UWP library.

 When your project settings are set up, time to #include "WickedEngine.h" in your source.
 This will enable the use of all the engine features and link the necessary binaries.
 After this, you should already be able to build your project.
 If you are having difficulties, there are some projects that  you can compare against, such as the Editor, Tests or Template projects.
 Once the build is succesful, you can start using the engine.
-Here is some basic sample code, just to get an idea:

 Initialization example (C++):